 I also worked with Pathstream Career Services.
-I participated in the virtual workshops, mock interviews, and coaching calls.
+I participated in virtual workshops, mock interviews, and coaching calls.
 I believe students and fellow alumni would agree that this service is beneficial.
 For example, career coaches help us think through and analyze our experiences and accomplishments to answer the questions better when preparing for interviews.
 The career guidance Pathstream provides is a big plus.
 The team is so friendly, supportive, and very personable.

-Applying what I learned and being able to apply marketing strategies and principles in my day-to-day work, makes me feel more confident and passionate about the work I do.
+Applying what I learned and being able to apply marketing strategies and principles in my day-to-day work makes me feel more confident and passionate about the work I do.

 A few months ago, when I learned that the Gwinnett County Communications Department was opening up two Public Relations and Marketing Manager roles, I felt that this was the opportunity I was waiting for and decided to apply for the position.
 After two rounds of interviews and prep time, which involved coaching calls and preparing slide decks to showcase my work, I was offered the job.
 It was a few stressful weeks of work, but it paid off.
-I’m very excited about my new job and I’m looking forward to growing more as a leader and to keep learning in the digital marketing space.
+I’m very excited about my new job and look forward to growing more as a leader and learning in the digital marketing space.

 Grow your digital marketing career with Pathstream